 Brighton College is ready to help you proudly embark on a brand new career as a medical records technician.
-With our high quality, in-depth coursework, you’ll learn everything you need to be prepared for your electronic medical records certification exam through AHIMA or another recognized certifying body.
+With our high quality, in-depth coursework, you’ll learn everything you need to be prepared for your electronic medical records certification exam through the National Healthcareer Association.
+In fact, upon graduation, we will provide you with a certification prep materials and a certification exam voucher!

 With electronic medical records training from Brighton, you’ll be on your way to joining a fast-paced, and in-demand field, with great job opportunities awaiting qualified graduates.